-The GT3 class of GT race cars have always been popular in both sim racing and real-world racing.
+The GT3 class of GT race cars has always been popular in both sim racing and real-world racing.
 The cars have a brilliant combination of power, downforce and handling that make them very rewarding to drive.
-However, they’re not necessarily the most accessible cars to learn to drive especially when it comes to learning how to deal with the relatively high downforce levels that they generate.
+However, they’re not necessarily the most accessible cars to learn, especially when it comes to getting to grips with the relatively high downforce levels that they generate.

 The current list of GT4 cars

 All of the five GT4 cars currently present in iRacing can be found racing in three different series: the Falken Tyre Sports Car Challenge – where the class races alongside the Ligier JS P320 – the IMSA Michelin Pilot Challenge where GT4 cars accompany the TCR class and the GT4 Falken Tyre Challenge.

 If you want to take to the open setup Falken Tyre Sports Car Challenge then you can get your hands on both GT4 and LMP3 setups as part of our iRacing Setup Subscription now.

 GT4 cars vary in looks, handling characteristics, engine layout and more, but due to the presence of Balance of Performance (BOP), overall lap times are all similar between different challengers.
 Here are all of the GT4 cars currently in iRacing:

 - BMW M4 GT4

 - McLaren 570S GT4